HCL-TECH-SOFTWARE/connections-automation/README.md

 * Set up Kubernetes
 * Install and configure Component Pack to work with Connections

-Note: part of Component Pack installation and configuration are also tasks that are happening on Connections side which require restart of WebSphere and Connections itself, and which will be executed.
+Note: The Component Pack installation and configuration contains tasks with an impact on the WebSphere-side of Connections side which require restarts of WebSphere and Connections itself, and which will be executed.

 ### Setting up Nginx

-Nginx is used only as an example of reverse proxy for Connections and Component Pack.
+Nginx is used only as an example of a reverse proxy for the WebSphere-side of Connections and Component Pack.

 To install Nginx only, execute: